YeliseyKlimenko/scraping_test/README.md

 ```
 cd scraping_test/scraping_test
 ```
-4. Run the spider by running
+4. Activate the spider by running
 ```
 scrapy crawl yelp_spider -a category="<category>" -a location="<location>"
 ```